Why trust tests? by Mark Seemann

-The reason that a lot of code fails to do what you think it does, is because it's complicated.
-Sometimes there are also going to be subtle bugs, but I think that the most common problem is that as the code becomes more involved, it becomes more difficult for you to hold it in your brain.
+The reason that a lot of code fails to do what you think it does is because it's complicated.
+Sometimes there's also going to be subtle bugs, but I think that the most common problem is that as the code becomes more involved, it becomes more difficult for you to hold it in your brain.
 A simple Hello World application is easy to understand.
 Typical software isn't.

 Unit tests tend to be a lot simpler.
 First of all, unit tests should be deterministic.
 This means that there should be a clear path through each test case.
 In other words, a unit test should have a Cyclomatic Complexity of 1.

 If you follow the AAA or Four-Phase Test patterns, keep the Cyclomatic Complexity at 1, keep the total line count down, and use good names, you should have a readable test case.
 Such test code is easy to review for correctness.
 If you are Pair Programming, you and your partner review the unit test code as you write it.
 If you use other review mechanisms (e.g. pull requests), the reviewer can review your unit test code.
 Even if you have no other person reviewing your code, keeping it simple helps you understand what it is that you do.
 Ultimately, it can't be more error prone than single-handedly writing production code without tests.

 Part of the reason why we trust unit tests is because, if written well, they are easy to review for correctness.

 Deeply ingrained into proper TDD is the Red/Green/Refactor cycle.
 It's extremely important to see the test fail.
 Personally, I'm saved by this rule about once a week.
 I write a test and run it, and much to my surprise it turns out to be a false negative.
 Although I've been doing TDD for some ten years, this still happens to me regularly, so I think it's one of those rigid rules you should always follow.
 Seeing the test fail verifies that the test indeed tests something.